SalmaAbdelhady/Blog/README.md

 - FOSJsRoutingBundle: to expose routing for JS code
 - FOSCommentBundle: for comments implementations
 - KnpPaginatorBundle: for pagination
-- Gedmo Doctrine2 extensions: for slug generation and on create/update timestamp insertion
+- Gedmo Doctrine2 extensions: for slug generation and on create/update datetime insertion

 #Admin user
 - user name : salma